- As low as $292/Night

 Summary:

 Welcome to your dream hideaway in the heart of the historic Downtown Beaufort!
-Unveiling a newly refreshed gem, this professionally designed modern home is an elegant blend of sophistication and comfort.
+Unveiling a freshly refreshed gem, this professionally designed modern home is an gorgeous blend of sophistication and comfort.
 Located just a short 6-block walk from the vibrant Bay Street and waterfront park, this vacation haven promises an memorable stay.

 Your Beaufort adventure begins here – where modern elegance meets historic allure.
 We're thrilled to welcome you to an unforgettable stay in our home!